State Grant program news

 Has statewide impact

-- Almost 83,000 students receive a State Grant — that's 1 in 4 Minnesota undergrads at public and private colleges.
+- More than 81,000 students receive a State Grant — that's 1 in 4 Minnesota undergrads at public and private colleges.

 - The Minnesota State Grant program helps students at all higher education institutions in the state — public and private, two-year and four-year, full-time and part-time.